 The role of our governing body has been reviewed as each year progresses and is also checked against an annual residential Ofsted inspection.
-The group remains committed to providing the very best outcomes for pupils with social, emotional and mental health related issues.
+The group remain committed to providing the very best outcomes for pupils with social, emotional and mental health related issues.
 This takes place in the following ways:

 - By implementing and attending frequent meetings and more than needed to meet statutory regulations.
 For example, there are five full governing body meetings during the year. - By creating and attending an annual training day.
-Exploration of new themes, planning and reviews take place during this day, alongside classroom visits and staff discussions. - Bi weekly meetings between the Chair of the Governing Body and Headteacher as a check on progress and challenge conversation. - Additional meetings for clarity of purpose and challenge before governor's meetings such as Finance, Premises and Personnel meeting. - Attendance at various school events such as school plays, gym and dance festival and school council meetings.
+Exploration of new themes, planning and reviews take place during this day, alongside classroom visits and staff discussions. - Bi weekly meetings between the Chair of the Governing Body and Headteacher as a check on progress and challenge conversation. - Additional meetings for clarity of purpose and challenge before governor's meetings such as Finance, Premises and Personnel meeting. - Attendance at various school events such as school plays, gym and dance festival and school council meetings. - By consideration and action in relation to ensuring that, Larwood School has as wide an impact on the community as possible.